axibase/atsd/tutorials/getting-started.md

 ## Graph Data

-Click on the chart icon to view the default chart for the current `temperature` series.
+Click the chart icon to view the default chart for the current `temperature` series.

 ![](./resources/series-inserted-chart.png)